rrbailey89/rust_discord_bot/DOCKER.md

 ## Prerequisites

-- Docker and Docker Compose installed on your Ubuntu server
+- Docker installed on your Ubuntu server
+- Docker Compose (either as the standalone `docker-compose` command or as part of Docker with the `docker compose` command)
 - A Discord bot token
 - API keys for the various services used by the bot